rhnfzl/reddit-stash/README.md

 ### API Credentials

-- **Never share your Reddit API credentials** or Dropbox tokens with others
+- **Never share your Reddit API credentials**, Dropbox tokens, or AWS access keys with others
 - When using GitHub Actions, your credentials are stored as encrypted secrets
 - For local installations, consider using environment variables instead of hardcoding credentials in the settings file
 - Regularly rotate your API keys and tokens, especially if you suspect they may have been compromised